Almantask/Java-Homework/README.md

 Add the remaining conversions to ML: OZ, POUND, GALLON, QUART, PINT, CUP, FL_OUNCE, TBSP, TSP.

 Hint: create a function which uses a switch statement for checking for unit and then returning the right amount for it.
+That function should be place in `Amounts` class.

 ## Console conversion (MEDIUM)